The funny thing about coffee makers is that the simpler and cheaper the unit is, usually the longer it will last.

 In retrospect it seems like this gift may have been a little self-serving on her part but I can’t hold that against her.
 I love her after all. 🙂

 In any event.
-For the past 18 months I’ve grown in my love for good coffee and for knowing more about it.
+For the first year or so after that Christmas gift I grew in my love for making good coffee and for knowing more about it.
 Hence this blog.